RohitVenkatMutyala/2D-Platformer-Unity-main/README.md

 ### **How To Play This Game**
+1.   ** The Default Main branch is newmain  you can download the file form the default newmain branch **
-1.  **Install The Zip file and open in the Unity Version 2022.3.55f1.**
+2.  **Install The Zip file and open in the Unity Version 2022.3.55f1.**
-2.  **And then After The Completion of the Loading Then Go to the Scenes and select Scene Name START and Run it then You can play the complete game.**
+3.  **And then After The Completion of the Loading Then Go to the Scenes and select Scene Name START and Run it then You can play the complete game.**